 A leading talent agency representing actors, actresses and the very best in film and tv technicians and creatives.

-IAN PIRIE (see actors) has just finished playing Chae Strachan, one of the leads in the feature film Sunset Song.
+IAN PIRIE (see actors) has recently finished playing Chae Strachan, one of the leads in the feature film Sunset Song.
 The adaptation of the classic Lewis Grassic Gibbon novel shot in New Zealand, Luxembourg and Scotland and is directed by the revered Terence Davies.

 Having worked on the second series of The Village for Company Pictures, Editor SIMON BRASSE has moved on to the fourth series of Call The Midwife.
 On both shows he has been working with director Dominic Leclerc.